High School English in Fujieda

 Grade-by-Grade Learning Roadmap (MEXT Standards-Aligned)

-In Track A (Exam Prep), the curriculum clears grade-level achievement goals while working toward university admission.
+The curriculum clears grade-level achievement goals while working toward university admission—adapting to each student's school, target universities, and pacing.

 Grade 10 (High School 1st Year): Foundation & Adapting to "Social Issues" (English Communication I)